Agenda for Upcoming Program

 • A. Lynne Wagner, EdD, MSN, RN, FACCE, HMCT, Caritas Coach®, Professor Emerita, Fitchburg State University; WCSI Faculty Associate; Nurse-Educator Consultant in caring practices and mentoring programs; Co-Founder of the NERCSC (formerly the MRCSC).

-• Danielle Leone-Sheehan, PhD, RN, Caritas Coach®, Associate Clinical Professor of Nursing, Northeastern University, Boston, MA; Clinical Nurse, Beth Israel Deaconess Medical Center.
+• Danielle Leone-Sheehan, PhD, RN, Caritas Coach®, Director BSN Program Boston Campus and Associate Clinical Professor of Nursing, Northeastern University, Boston, MA.

 • Christine McNulty-Buckley, DNP, MBA, RN, CPHQ, NEA-BC, Certified MBSR & Koru Mindfulness Teacher, Caritas Coach®; Associate Professor, Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA.

-• Cathleen Colleran, DNP, MSN, RN, Caritas Coach®, Director of DNP Program, University of New Hampshire.
+• Cathleen Colleran, DNP, MSN, RN, CNE; Caritas Coach®, Caritas Leader®; Director of DNP Program, University of New Hampshire.

-Special thanks and gratitude to our four panelists today for their dedication to be Caritas Coach change-makers and for their generous sharing.
-Much gratitude to: Dr. Amy Smith, Dean, Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA, who graciously supported the Contact Hour application; Northeastern University, Dr. Danielle Leone-Sheehan, who provided the Zoom Meeting platform; and local partnerships, which are critical in sustaining the Consortium mission and vision.
+Special thanks and gratitude to: Dr. Amy Smith, Dean, Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA, who graciously supported the Contact Hour application; and local partnerships, which are critical in sustaining the Consortium mission and vision.

-Thanks also to all who attended and participated today in meaningful caring dialogue that has the capacity to change how we care for ourselves and attend to the caring-healing and teaching-learning of others.
+Thanks also to all who attended and participated today in meaningful caring dialogue that has the capacity to change how we care for ourselves and attend to the caring-healing of others.

-Contact Hours: 1.5 Nursing Contact Hours have been applied for with the New England League for Nurse Educators (NELNE), an approved provider of continuing nursing education.
+Contact Hours: 1.5 Nursing Contact Hours have been applied for by the New England League for Nurse Educators (NELNE), an approved provider of continuing nursing education.

 For attendees to receive certificate of contact hours, both attendance at the entire program and submission of an evaluation form at the end of the program are required.